 According to the USCIS, the documents to bring to your naturalization interview include:

-While the process can be complicated, our skilled naturalization lawyer will review and help you obtain the documents that are necessary for your application.
+While the process can be complicated, our skilled naturalization lawyers will review and help you obtain the documents that are necessary for your application.